MXM and Wolf Cousins: Establishing MXM/Wolf Cousins

-Success in Adult Pop
+Success in adult pop

-Going into 2014, it was revealed that MXM Music had already began working alongside top artists, putting the team on track for one of their biggest years to date.
+Going into 2014, it was revealed that MXM Music had already begun working alongside top artists, putting the team on track for one of their biggest years to date.
 One of the first songs that marked this milestone was "Problem" by Ariana Grande.
 Max Martin and Shellback originally contributed to the song, with additional help from Ilya Salmanzadeh, who started working directly with Max throughout Ariana's music career.
 The team also worked on the songs "Break Free", being the team's second collaboration with Zedd, "Bang Bang", a collaboration with Jessie J and Nicki Minaj an became the third largest sales debut so far that year, "Love Me Harder", which became Ali Payami first breakout recording with MXM Music, and "One Last Time", worked on by Ilya Salmanzadeh and Savan Kotecha.
 All of these songs ended up making Ariana's second studio album My Everything.
 Max and Shellback also worked with Taylor Swift on 12 tracks for her fifth studio album 1989, marketed as the musician's "first documented, official pop album".
 As well as Max and Shellback, the album also delivered additional contributions from Wolf Cousins producers Mattman & Robin and Payami.
 After the success of her previous album, her management wanted to ensure a smooth transition to pop and, since working with them previously, Max and Shellback were hired to produce more material with her.
 Swift described them both as "absolute dream collaborators", due to pushing her ideas to a different direction, which in turn challenged her as a songwriter.

 In late 2014, Wolf Cousins team contributed to the majority of Tove Lo's debut album Queen of the Clouds.
 She skyrocketed into the music scene when her single "Habits (Stay High)", recorded by The Struts, was remixed by Hippie Sabotage within the early months of the year, which got the song charting in countries that original did not, including the United Kingdom and Sweden.
-Shellback produced the single "Talking Body", alongside The Struts, which became a hit in both United Kingdom and United States.
+Shellback produced the single "Talking Body", alongside the Struts, which became a hit in both United Kingdom and United States.